nelsam/gorq/README.md

 ### WARNING:

-*This extension is not ready yet.
-It was originally created as a patch directly to gorp, and is in the process of being moved and restructured as an extension.
-Everything (even the repository name) is subject to change until further notice.*
+This extension is very new.
+It was originally written directly in the gorp code base, but as it grew, I decided it would be best to submit it as a separate package.
+I have it in a place, currently, where it appears to work for sqlite, MySQL, and PostgreSQL.
+However, I *only* use PostgreSQL, myself, so if you use sqlite or MySQL, you'll be relying on the test coverage to ensure that I don't break anything.

+Test coverage is pretty poor right now, so if you start using this and run in to problems, please submit an issue, preferably with a pull request that includes a failing test.
+I will be adding tests over time, as well - my goal is to get to (and stay at) 80% coverage; I just don't have as much time as I'd like.

 ## About